Stephen Port, serial killer of gay men, jailed

 "These evil crimes have left entire families, a community and a nation in shock," said Detective Chief Inspector Tim Duffield, the senior investigator in the case.

-"Port is one of the most dangerous individuals I've encountered in almost 28 years of policing and a full life term in prison was the only appropriate punishment in the circumstances," he added.
+"Port is one of the most dangerous individuals I've encountered in almost 28 years of policing and a full life-term in prison was the only appropriate punishment in the circumstances," he added.